Amaretto is more than just a tasty type of alcohol; it also packs a few surprising health benefits, when consumed in moderation!

 Nutrition Facts

-One ounce of amaretto contains 3 grams of sugar, 17 grams of carbs, and 110 calories.
-It does not contain any fats, proteins, cholesterol, and sodium.
+One ounce of amaretto may contain 3 grams of sugar, 17 grams of carbs, and 110 calories.
+It may not contain any fats, proteins, cholesterol, and sodium.

 How to Make an Amaretto Sour?